 The Parent PLUS Loan is a loan parents may borrow on behalf of their dependent student.
 The federal government defines a parent as a natural or adoptive mother or father, or legal guardian (which may include a stepparent).
 This funding is through the Federal government and the student must have a completed FAFSA on file.
 Students must be making Satisfactory Progress with NMU and enrolled at least half time (6 credit hours per semester).
-The Parent PLUS Loan has a 7.9% fixed interest rate.
+The Parent PLUS Loan has a 6.41% fixed interest rate for loans disbursed between July 1, 2013 and June 30, 2014.
 The amount requested will be limited by cost of attendance limits minus all other aid received.
 In order to apply for a Parent PLUS loan a parent must have a federal PIN.
 If a parent does not have a PIN or does not remember their PIN, please visit http://www.pin.ed.gov to either apply or request a duplicate.

 Additional information, as well as a link to the electronic PLUS Loan Application, can be accessed through the links below:

 PLEASE NOTE that any information relating to the "borrower" on the application and Master Promissory Note are asking for parent information NOT student information.

 If the parent is approved, he/she will need to complete an electronic Master Promissory Note at www.studentloans.gov.

 If the parent is denied, and the student wishes to request addition funding, please refer to www.nmu.edu/finaiddirectloan for more information on the process and on loan limits.
 These students would be eligible to borrow at the Independent Additional Unsubsidized Loan amount.

 For questions on credit decisions, credit appeals, or endorser related questions, please contact Direct Loan Applicant Services at 1-800-557-7394.
 For question on the servicing of your loan, please contact Direct Loan Servicing at 1-800-848-0979.